Daemach/cbdebugger/readme.md

 You can then select a specific request and open the request report with all the tracked information.

 Please note that the request tracker in the debugger has a configurable capacity for requests.
 By default we track the last 25 requests into the application.
-You can either increase it or reduce it to your hearts content.
+You can increase it or reduce it to your hearts content.
 Just note that the more you track, the more memory it consumes.

 ```js
 // How many tracking profilers to keep in stack: Default is to monitor the last 20 requests